SimonGsponer/extracurricular_coding/pulling_NASDAQ.md

 ## Step 1: Get NASDAQ stock symbols

 First of all, we need the stock symbol of every company that is listed on NASDAQ.
 For example, the stock symbol of `Apple` or `Facebook` is `APPL`/`FB` respectively.
 Since it is the 21st century, we would like to get this list without copy-pasting the stock symbols of every single company (of which there are more than 3000!).
-Luckily, NASDAQ publishes a `.txt` file lists all quoted companies. <a href="ftp://ftp.nasdaqtrader.com/symboldirectory/nasdaqlisted.txt" target="_blank">Click here to check it out yourself.</a> So how do we get this `.txt` file on our computer to make use of it later on?
+Luckily, NASDAQ publishes a `.txt` file lists all quoted companies.
+[Click here to check it out yourself.](ftp://ftp.nasdaqtrader.com/symboldirectory/nasdaqlisted.txt){:target="_blank"} So how do we get this `.txt` file on our computer to make use of it later on?
 In short, we'll use the `ftp` module of `python 3` to extract the relevant information.

 ``` Python
 ### get all stock symbols of NASDAQ